openshift-psap/blog-MLPerfTraining-v3.1/README.md

 ## Nvidia GPU Operator Dashboard

-As shown in the following figure the Nvidia GPU Operator dashboard is a useful tool when determine if your GPUs are over or under utilized when tuning an AI/ML application.
+As shown in the following figure the Nvidia GPU Operator dashboard is a useful tool for determining if your GPUs are over or under utilized when tuning an AI/ML application.
 This dashboard is a screen available in the Red Hat OpenShift web console:

 ![OC-console-GPU-Util4](https://github.com/openshift-psap/blog-MLPerfTraining-v3.1/blob/main/NvidiaGPUOPeratorDashboard.jpeg)